Danieleg82/AzFireWallPremium-MH/README.md

 Which rules' list did you get?
 If this was a false-positive match, what could we do to make these requests pass throug Application Gateway?

+# Close out

+Hope this lab could have represented a good introduction to the main new features composing the Azure Firewall Premium SKU.

+A special THANK YOU to my friend and colleague [Cynthia](https://github.com/cynthiatreger) for having been super helpful in beta-testing this :)

+Enjoy!!